folio-org/folio-org.github.io/source-code/index.md

   -- Persistent storage to complement the circulation module.

 - [mod-configuration](https://github.com/folio-org/mod-configuration)
-  -- Demo configuration module based on the raml-module-builder and a set of RAML and JSON Schemas backed by a PostgreSQL asynchronous implementation.
+  -- Configuration module based on the raml-module-builder and a set of RAML and JSON Schemas backed by a PostgreSQL asynchronous implementation.

 - [mod-notes](https://github.com/folio-org/mod-notes)